Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - Artist Folder:
 ![SetupArtistPorpoise2](/administration/images/SetupArtistPorpoise2.PNG)

-The folder "TamikoThiel" contains three subfolders:
+The artist's folder (here "TamikoThiel") contains three subfolders:
 - **AssetBundles** for the asset bundles, i.e. the artist's artwork that makes up the total augment.
 - **config** for the configuration of the layers of the artist.
 - **php** for the interface that enables the artist to configure their layers .
 ## Edit config.php
-Edit the file /public_html/artists/TamikoThiel/php/config.php, make sure the last but one line contains the file system location of the config directory created in the step above.
+Edit the file /public_html/artists/TamikoThiel/php/config.php: make sure the second to last line contains the file system location of the config directory created in the step above.
 ```
 “/home4/hhjtown/public_html/artists/TamikoThiel/config”
 ```